Chris McGregor: Early career

 McGregor put together a group to perform at the 1962 Moroka-Jabavu jazz festival in the Johannesburg suburb of Soweto.
 This group consisted of Mzimkulu "Danayi" Dlova on alto, Chris Ngcukana on baritone, Ronnie Beer on tenor, Willie Netie on trombone, Sammy Maritz on bass and Monty Weber on drums.
 At the festival, in which the group took second prize, McGregor came into contact with a wider group of musicians such as Dennis Mpali, the legendary altoist Kippie "Morolong" Moeketsi, Churchill Jolobe and the various artists then organised under the banner of the Union of South African Artists, which had put on the famous "jazz opera" King Kong.

 These contacts led in the following year to the formation first of the Blue Notes and, secondly, of a big band called the Castle Lager Big Band.
 The Blue Notes at this stage consisted of Mongezi Velelo (and later Sammy Maritz) on bass, Early Mabuza on drums, Dudu Pukwana on alto and Nikele Moyake on tenor.
-The great young trumpet player Mongezi Feza joined the group soon after.
-Johnny Dyani replaced Sammy Maritz on bass and Louis Moholo replaced Early Mabuza soon after and the permanent Blue Notes group was complete.
+The young trumpet player Mongezi Feza joined the group soon after.
+Johnny Dyani replaced Sammy Maritz on bass and Louis Moholo replaced Early Mabuza, soon after and the permanent Blue Notes group was complete.

 The Castle Lager Big Band was formed after the 1963 Moroka-Jabavu Jazz Festival.
 This 17-piece group made the album Jazz: The African Sound, which had six tracks, two compositions by Abdullah Ibrahim, two by Kippie Moeketsi and two by McGregor, all in arrangements by McGregor.
-Apart from the arrangements, one of the most striking things about the album was the wonderful playing by Moeketsi on clarinet, instead of his usual alto.
+Apart from the arrangements, one of the most striking things about the album was the playing by Moeketsi on clarinet, instead of his usual alto.
 In the band were musicians who had yet to make names for themselves but would become internationally known.
 Most notable perhaps was Barney Rachabane, who would go on to, among other achievements, play with Paul Simon on the Graceland tour.
 Simon would describe Rachabane as the "most soulful sax player in the world".

 Years in exile

-McGregor is perhaps best known for his foundation and leadership of The Blue Notes, a South African sextet that included collaborators Dudu Pukwana, Nikele Moyake, Louis Moholo, Johnny Dyani and Mongezi Feza.
+McGregor is perhaps best known for his foundation and leadership of The Blue Notes, the South African sextet.
 Equally as notable was McGregor's creation of the Brotherhood of Breath in 1969, which branched out from his work as The Blue Notes.
 The Brotherhood was a larger group than the Blue Notes, and incorporated leading English improvisors.
 They made several recordings throughout the 1970s, both studio sessions and live, as well as a final studio session in 1988.
 McGregor also released three albums of solo piano performances, and continued to be a major force in the music after leaving England to live in the French countryside.
 He also made a contribution to Nick Drake's Bryter Layter album by performing a piano solo on the track "Poor Boy".